Top 10 AI Talent Management Platforms for HR Leaders in 2026

 Industries like finance and healthcare are using these adaptive learning systems to keep their workforce’s skills up-to-date in fast-moving fields.
 Moreover, AI can analyze skill inventories across the company to identify talent gaps and then prompt targeted development programs to fill them.

 As we approach the future, experts predict the majority of corporate training programs will be AI-driven by 2025, meaning most employees will have a “personal learning assistant” guiding their ongoing development.
 For HR, this results in a more skilled workforce and better ROI on L&D spend, as training is efficient and impactful.
+See how Engagedly brings AI into core people operations to simplify workflows, support data informed decisions, and optimize talent management.

 7. AI-Driven Career Pathing and Internal Mobility